MicrosoftDocs/azure-devops-docs/docs/build-release/apps/jenkins/build-deploy-jenkins.md

 ## Create a release definition

-A release definition specifies the process Team Services will execute to deploy the app.
+A release definition specifies the process VSTS will execute to deploy the app.
-To create the release definition in Team Services:
+To create the release definition in VSTS:

 1. Open the **Releases** tab of the **Build &amp; Release** hub, open the **+** drop-down in the list of release definitions, and choose the **Create release definition**.